“Back To The Future” DeLorean Showcased At 2021 Amelia Island Concours d’Elegance

 LOOK BACK IN TIME — “The Amelia” show’s debut in 1996 (by MotorWeek), 4-minute video:

 Each year the Amelia Island Concours d’Elegance features a legendary racer car driver as an honoree.
 Back in 1996, the first show’s honoree was Sir Stirling Moss (briefly interviewed in the video, who since passed away in 2020).
 Bill Warner, chairman/founder of this Amelia Island event, also appears in the video describing the show as “a celebration of 100 years of the automobile.”
 The event showcases Warner’s passion for cars and his love of racing.

-Over the years, Warner, in various interviews, describes himself as “a race-car guy.”
-He created an event with powerful combustion to fuel its popularity, by combining speed with elegance on what’s known as a “Field of Dreams” at the Golf Club of Amelia.
-This combo set “The Amelia” apart from others.
+Over the years, Warner in various interviews describes himself as “a race-car guy.”
+He created an event with powerful combustion by combining speed with elegance on what’s known as a “Field of Dreams” at the Golf Club of Amelia.
+This combo set “The Amelia” apart from other Concours events.

-In light of the growth and popularity, plus reputation of excellence the Amelia Island Concours d’Elegance has earned during the past quarter century-plus, it seems Bill Warner has achieved an aspiration set long ago.
+In light of the growth, popularity, and reputation of excellence the Amelia Island Concours d’Elegance has earned during the past quarter century, it seems Bill Warner has achieved an aspiration set long ago.